LONDON (ShareCast) - - Chinese GDP beats forecasts

 In domestic news, the total volume of UK construction output in May 2012 is estimated to have been 6.3% below year-ago levels in non-seasonally adjusted terms, according to the Office for National Statistics (ONS).

 FTSE 100: Burberry and the miners provide a lift

 Mining peers Polymetal, Kazakhmys, ENRC and Antofagasta were registering decent gains as metals prices firmed on the improved outlook for China.
 British luxury brand Burberry, a stock sensitive to the development in the Chinese economic outlook, a key growth market for the business, was also in demand.

 Water supplier United Utilities was out of favour after Barclays Capital downgraded its rating on the stock to 'underweight', while energy and gas provider SSE was feeling the effects of a ratings cut by Citigroup to 'sell'.

-Financial data group Experian advanced after group revenue in the three months to the end of June (first quarter) increased by 14% on a constant currency basis, with Latin America continuing to be the engine of growth.
+Financial data group Experian decline despite group revenue in the three months to the end of June (first quarter) increasing by 14% on a constant currency basis, with Latin America continuing to be the engine of growth.

 FTSE 100 - Risers

 Burberry Group (BRBY) 1,196.00p +3.28%